wbailey/wbailey.github.io/nextup.md

 - marketing, advertising, sales have hard dates
 - hard dates for product launch
 - how to incorporate agile in a cycle like this

+* Be Positive
+- Positive vs. Negative Personas
+- start sentence with no but
+- start sentence with yes and